csci265-team/HiddenFrame/documentation/user-acceptance-testing.md

     Key: Value

-        Image file: test_image_2.png
+        file: test_image_2.png
-        Secret message: "This is a secret"
+        message: "This is a secret"
     Result:

         Status code: 200